 The data is contained in one large file:

 The file contains data for active records (licenses, construction permits, applications) as shown in the TV Query.
-Some analog TV station records for low power TV and TV translators are included, pending their expected transition to digital operations in 2017.
+Some analog TV station records for low power TV and TV translators are included, pending their expected transition to digital operations.
 (Records for archived authorizations are not retained, due to space limitations and low usage.)

-To associate specific service contour records with the proper station or application data, match the application ID number and/or LMS application ID of the record with the corresponding application ID number with the LMS' data tables.
-Alternatively, (and certainly much easier than deciphering the CDBS tables structures for the LMS data) use the TV Query with the output type set to create a "pipe-delimited text file" -- that output can then be parsed in accordance with the fields description file at https://www.fcc.gov/media/radio/am-fm-tv-textlist-key to obtain the data most commonly sought by users.
+To associate specific service contour records with the proper station or application data, match the application ID number or LMS application ID the record with the corresponding data in the LMS database.
+Alternatively, (and certainly much easier than deciphering the CDBS or LMS data tables) use the TV Query with the output type set to create a "pipe-delimited text file" -- that output can then be parsed in accordance with the fields description file at https://www.fcc.gov/media/radio/am-fm-tv-textlist-key to obtain the data most commonly sought by users.
 Using the TV Query searches also has the advantage of allowing users to winnow out unwanted station records.
-For example, a TV Query search for all the licensed Class A television stations (service code CA) in Mississippi will exclude station records in other states and services, as well as construction permits and application records.
+For example, a TV Query search for all the licensed full service Digital TV stations (service code DTV) in Illinois will exclude station records in other states and services, as well as construction permits and application records.

 |Channels||DTV Noise-Limited Service|

 |Channels 2 through 6||28 dBu|

 And for records pertaining to analog (non-digital) low power TV, TV translator, and some foreign TV stations: